bittush8789/ANSIBLE-ZERO-TO-HERO/README.md

 - Examples of common Adhoc commands for system management tasks.
 - Exploring the power of Adhoc commands for quick tasks.

-Day 3: Writing Your First Ansible Playbook
+Day 3: Writing Your First Ansible Playbook.

 - Understanding YAML basics and Ansible playbook structure.
 - Introduction to Ansible structure: Playbook, Play, Modules, Tasks and Collections.